zachcarlson/InsuranceDatabase/README.md

 This repository was created for the INFO 606 course at Drexel University, Advanced Database Management.
 The overall goal of this project was to use Python to analyze health insurance data stored in a PL/SQL database.
 This goal was achieved by creating a MySQL database using [Heroku](https://heroku.com) and ClearDB.
 This repository contains SQL scripts to create the database locally.
 Ensure the MySQL connection string matches your local database.

+ClearDB does not allow for the creation of PL/SQL procedures, functions, or triggers on a shared cluster.
+A dedicated cluster was not feasible to purchase for educational purposes, so the project was split into two parts:

+- **Part 1:** Use Python to analyze time series data from a MySQL ClearDB+Heroku set up.
+- **Part 2:** Implement the same database with a local Oracle configuration in order to create PL/SQL procedures, functions, and triggers.

 ## File Manifest:

 - `Folder /documents` - Cotains all miscellaneous documents